Verification of colorable hypergraph states with stabilizer test: Introduction

 Graph states are an important quantum resource for quantum computing with topologically protected sequences \cite{Topological,Raussendorf2007Topological}.
-If the probability distribution of non-adaptive sequential single quantum bits on a graph state is sampled classically and efficiently, then the polynomial hierarchy collapses to level 3 or level 2 \cite{AverageCase,Classicalsimulation,Quantumcommutingcircuits}.
-Hypergraph state \cite{Rossi,EffiHypergraphStates,Qu,Xiong}, as the generation of the graph state, is equally efficient in the measurement-based quantum computation (MBQC) \cite{Briegel2009,Raussendor2003,FinettiTheorem,Broadbent2010Universal,Broadbent2010Measurement,morimae2013secure,li2014triple,Morimae2013Blind,Tan2018quantum,briegel2009measurement}, such as Union Jack state, which is one of the universal resource states for MBQC.
-This protocol gives a simple scheme to find a fault-tolerant verification on the hypergraph state.
-However, in real experiments, more types of noise will be encountered, including various relations between quantum bits \cite{Wallman2015Estimating,Ball2016Effect}.
+If the probability distribution of non-adaptive sequential single qubit on a graph state is sampled classically and efficiently, then the polynomial hierarchy collapses to level 3 or level 2 \cite{AverageCase,Classicalsimulation,Quantumcommutingcircuits}.
+Hypergraph state \cite{Rossi,EffiHypergraphStates,Qu,Xiong}, as the generalization of the graph state, is equally efficient in the measurement-based quantum computation (MBQC) \cite{Briegel2009,Raussendor2003,FinettiTheorem,Broadbent2010Universal,Broadbent2010Measurement,morimae2013secure,li2014triple,Morimae2013Blind,Tan2018quantum,briegel2009measurement}, such as Union Jack state, which is one of the universal resource states for MBQC.
+As a kind of important quantum resources, the correctness of the quantum states generated by quantum devices becomes particularly important.
+Therefore, the verification of quantum states is necessary, and how to verify the hypergraph states of complex structures has become a difficult problem for many researchers.

-The traditional quantum state tomography scheme will fail to achieve fault tolerance.
-With the guarantee of not assuming quantum graph state noise, researchers need to find new approaches to obtain correct computational results, as well as to verify that the hypergraph states.
-In other words, a quantum devise \cite{MasahitoHayashi,Li2019Efficient,Yu2019Optimal} that produces states $\rho_{1},\rho_{2},...,\rho_{N-1},\rho_{N}$ in the $N$ rounds are supposed to all be writen as $\rho_i=|\Psi\rangle\langle \Psi |$, but might in practice be different from $|\Psi\rangle$ or each other.
-Assuming that either $\rho_{i}=|\Psi\rangle\langle\Psi|$ for all $i$ or $\langle\Psi|\rho_{i}|\Psi\rangle\leq1-\epsilon$ for all $i$.
-Unfortunately, there is a fault-tolerant technique, and it is equivalent to validation approach which is exponentially difficult.
-Finally, our scheme can also be applied to blind quantum computing.